A Beginner’s Guide to Coffee Tasting: Exploring Aromas, Flavors, and the Perfect Cup

 4. Finish

-The finish refers to the aftertaste that lingers once you’ve swallowed the coffee.
-Does it leave a smooth, clean feeling, or is there a lingering bitterness?
-Some coffees have a short finish, while others continue to reveal flavors long after the last sip.
+The finish is what you taste after swallowing the coffee.
+Is it a smooth, clean feeling or a lingering bitterness?
+Some coffees have a short finish, some seem to keep unfolding long after the last sip.

 Common Aromas and Flavor Profiles